Harvey Pratt: Life

 Pratt was born in El Reno, Oklahoma and is a member of the Cheyenne & Arapaho tribes where he is recognized as one of the traditional Cheyenne Peace Chiefs, also known as the Council of Forty-Four.
 He has been recognized by the Cheyenne People as an Outstanding Southern Cheyenne.
-He is the great grandson of scout, guide, interpreter and Sand Creek massacre survivor, Edmund Guerrier.
-He is the great great grandson of American frontiersman, William Bent.
+He is the great-grandson of scout, guide, interpreter and Sand Creek massacre survivor, Edmund Guerrier.
+He is the great-great-grandson of American frontiersman, William Bent.
 Pratt lives in Guthrie, Oklahoma.

 Forensic Art

 Pratt began his career with Oklahoma's Midwest City Police Department in 1965, where, as a police officer, he completed his first composite drawing that resulted in an arrest and conviction.
-He joined the Oklahoma State Bureau of Investigation in 1972 as a narcotics investigator and retired in 1992 as an Assistant Director.
+He joined the Oklahoma State Bureau of Investigation in 1972 as a narcotics investigator and retired in 1992 as an assistant director.
 He is now employed with the agency as a full-time forensic specialist.

-Pratt's forensic expertise has contributed to many high-profile cases: The Green River Killer (Gary Ridgeway), Oklahoma Girl Scout Murders (Gene Leroy Hart), Henry Lee Lucas and Ottis Toole, Bobby Joe Long, The I-5 Killer (Randall Woodfield), Tommy Ward and Karl Fontenot, Tommy Lynn Sells, World Trade Center 1993 bombings, Ted Bundy, Sirloin Stockade Murders (Roger Dale Stafford, Verna Stafford and Harold Stafford), Joe Fischer, Roger Wheeler murder, the Oklahoma City bombing of the Alfred P. Murrah Federal Building, Donald Eugene Webb, Oklahoma State Fair Abducted Girls (Roy Russell Long), and Randolph Dial.
+Pratt's forensic expertise has contributed to many high-profile cases: The Green River Killer (Gary Ridgway), Oklahoma Girl Scout Murders (Gene Leroy Hart), Henry Lee Lucas and Ottis Toole, Bobby Joe Long, The I-5 Killer (Randall Woodfield), Tommy Ward and Karl Fontenot, Tommy Lynn Sells, World Trade Center 1993 bombings, Ted Bundy, Sirloin Stockade Murders (Roger Dale Stafford, Verna Stafford and Harold Stafford), Joe Fischer, Roger Wheeler murder, the Oklahoma City bombing of the Alfred P. Murrah Federal Building, Donald Eugene Webb, Oklahoma State Fair Abducted Girls (Roy Russell Long), and Randolph Dial.

-In the mid 1980s, Pratt developed the soft tissue postmortem drawing method.
+In the mid-1980s, Pratt developed the soft tissue postmortem drawing method.
 Using this method, the forensic artist draws or paints on the photograph of a victim to repair tissue damage or decomposition.
 The drawing repairs the trauma to the victim so that the final image will be more presentable when asking for law enforcement's or the public's assistance in identification.